 What Is An Existential Crisis And How To Best Navigate Life?

 Have you ever wondered why we exist?
 Have you ever thought about the existence of humanity and our place in the universe?
 Do you find yourself constantly going back and forth pondering this idea?
 Does it leave you feeling confused and unfulfilled?
-Then you might be going through what’s known as an existential crisis.
+Then you might be going through what’s known as an existential crisis, or similarlary, a mid-life crisis, or a quarter-life crisis.

 As we navigate our life, it’s completely normal to pause for a moment and reflect on existence.
 The good news is that this is not a negative event, though it can be uncomfortable.